Zaoqu-Liu/scTenifoldKnk/README.md

 ## Requirements

 - R ≥ 3.6
-- Dependencies: Matrix, RSpectra, MASS, parallel
+- Dependencies: Matrix, RSpectra, MASS, parallel, Rcpp, RcppEigen
+- C++ compiler for building from source

+## Limitations

+- Performance improvements are most noticeable for datasets with >500 genes
+- Very small datasets may not benefit from parallelization
+- Results may differ slightly from v1.0.1 due to different random subsampling (use same seed for reproducibility)

 ## Citation

 **Original Method**:
 Osorio D, et al. scTenifoldKnk: An Efficient Virtual Knockout Tool for Gene Function Prediction via Single-Cell Gene Regulatory Network Perturbation.
 Patterns.
 2020.

-**Optimized Version**:
+**This Version**:
+If you use this optimized version, please also cite:
-Liu Z. Performance Optimization of scTenifoldKnk.
+Liu Z. scTenifoldKnk v2.0.0 with performance improvements.
 GitHub: https://github.com/Zaoqu-Liu/scTenifoldKnk, 2024.

 ## License